 Asset retirement obligations are legal obligations associated with the retirement of long-lived assets that result from the acquisition, construction, development or normal use of the asset.
-Statement of Financial Accounting Standards No. 143, "Accounting for Asset Retirement Obligations" or FASB Accounting Standards Codification ("ASC") 410, "Asset Retirement and Environmental Obligations," requires that the fair value of a liability related to the retirement of long-lived assets be recorded at the time a legal obligation is incurred.
+Generally accepted accounting principles require that the fair value of a liability related to the retirement of long-lived assets be recorded at the time a legal obligation is incurred.
 Once an asset retirement obligation is identified and a liability is recorded, a corresponding asset is recorded, which is depreciated over the remaining useful life of the asset.
 After the initial measurement, the liability is adjusted to reflect changes in the asset retirement obligation's fair value.
-If and when it is determined that a legal obligation has been incurred, the fair value of any liability is determined based on estimates and assumptions related to retirement costs, future inflation rates and interest rates.
-Our long-lived assets consist of above-ground storage facilities and underground pipelines.
-We are unable to predict if and when our long-lived assets will become completely obsolete and require dismantlement.
+If and when it is determined that a legal obligation has been incurred, the fair value of the liability is determined based on estimates and assumptions related to retirement costs, future inflation rates and interest rates.
+Our long-lived assets include above-ground storage facilities and underground pipelines.
+We are unable to predict if and when these long-lived assets will become completely obsolete and require dismantlement.
 Accordingly, we have not recorded an asset retirement obligation, or corresponding asset, because the future dismantlement and removal dates of our long-lived assets, and the amount of any associated costs, are indeterminable.
 Changes in our estimates and assumptions may occur as a result of the passage of time and the occurrence of future events.